FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the peer being provisioned.
-For ease of administration, the Filter-Id name could simply be the provisioning NAI, or a similar name.
+For ease of administration, the Filter-Id name could simply be the EPI, or a similar name.
 Such consistency aids with operational considerations when managing complex networks.

 ## Other Considerations

 Implementations MUST NOT permit EAP method negotiation with provisioning credentials.
-That is, when a provisioning NAI is used, any EAP Nak sent by a server MUST contain only EAP method zero (0).
+That is, when an EPI is used, any EAP Nak sent by a server MUST contain only EAP method zero (0).
-When an EAP peer uses a provisioning NAI and receives an EAP Nak, any EAP methods given in that Nak MUST be ignored.
+When an EAP peer uses an EPI and receives an EAP Nak, any EAP methods given in that Nak MUST be ignored.

 While a server may support multiple provisioning methods, there is no